nss-day-cohort-34/bangazon-api-oh-my-gourd/README.md

 ## Test Classes

 Each feature ticket your team will work on for this sprint has testing requirements.
 This boilerplate solution has a testing project includes with some starter code.
 You must make sure that all tests pass before you submit a PR.
+Run the script found [here](./bangazontest.sql) to create a test database.
+Your tests will be run against this database so that your normal database is not altered by running your tests.
+Get together with your team and add some test data to this database.
+This should be done by adding `INSERT` statements to the bottom of the `./bangazontest.sql` file.